rolledback/StockTrader/README.md

 To run the project, make sure that you have Gradle installed on your machine.
 Then, simply run `gradle build` at the root of the project to build the project.
 You may then use the `run.ps1` script to execute the project.
 Flags for said script are as follows.

 * `server`: Starts the server and an example human client.
 Each will open in a new window.
 * `console`: Only has a purpose when used along with the `server` flag.
 Adding this flag will also cause the console client to be started in a new window.
 It will automatically connect to the server.
+The console can be used to view debug information at run time and start/stop the simulation.
+More functionality will be added at a later date.
+Currently, the console sends output back already formatted, but this will soon change to a JSON format to allow for console customization.
 * `stock`: Runs code found in the main of `Stock.java`.